 Instructions

 - Assemble the pasta bake.
 In a 9x13 inch baking dish, add about ¼ cup sauce to the bottom of the pan.
-Top the sauce with pasta, the chicken sausage, vegetables, parmesan cheese, water and jars of marinara sauce.
-Then add salt, black pepper, garlic cloves, and Italian seasoning.
+Top the sauce with pasta, chicken sausage, vegetables, parmesan cheese, water and jars of marinara sauce.
+Then add salt, black pepper, garlic cloves, and Italian seasoning.1 (16 ounce) package of penne, ziti or fusilli pasta, 2 (16 ounce) jars of marinara or pasta sauce*, 3 cups broccoli or veggies of choice, 1 package chicken sausage, ½ cup grated parmesan cheese, 1 cup water, salt and pepper, 2 cloves garlic, ½ teaspoon Italian seasoning

 - Using a large spoon, mix all ingredients together in the pan until well combined.

-- Top with mozzarella cheese, cover with aluminum foil and bake for 25 minutes.
-Remove foil from the baking dish and bake for another 15 minutes, uncovered.
-Then, broil for about 90 seconds until the cheese bubbles (optional).
+- Top with mozzarella cheese, cover the pan with aluminum foil and bake for 25 minutes.
+Remove foil from the baking dish and bake for another 10-15 minutes, uncovered.
+Then, broil for about 90 seconds until the cheese bubbles (optional).1 cup mozzarella cheese

 Michelle Rolfe says